szunigaf/HD98800-orbit/README.md

 # HD 98800 Orbital Solution

-This repository is based on the work developed for the publication ["The HD 98800 quadruple pre-main sequence system.
-Towards full orbital characterisation using long-baseline infrared interferometry", Zúñiga-Fernández et al. 2021](https://arxiv.org/abs/2109.02841), and recently updated in the Letter to the Editor ["Peering through the disc of HD 98800 BaBb.
+This repository continues the orbital analysis of HD 98800 initiated in ["The HD 98800 quadruple pre-main sequence system.
+Towards full orbital characterisation using long-baseline infrared interferometry", Zúñiga-Fernández et al. 2021](https://arxiv.org/abs/2109.02841), and recently expanded with ["Peering through the disc of HD 98800 BaBb.
 Precise timing predictions for the HD 98800 AaAb occultation", Zúñiga-Fernández et al. 2026](https://arxiv.org/abs/2607.11599).

-The goal of this repository is to maintains updated orbital solutions and supporting data for HD98800 system.
+## Purpose

+This is a public repository maintained to provide the community with updated and refined orbital solutions for the HD 98800 quadruple system.
+We regularly incorporate new observations and improve the orbital characterization of this complex hierarchical system.

 ## Repository Structure